Fertilizer need = Crop need – Available soil nutrient content +/- Adjustments

 There are 3 approaches used to determine P and K fertilizer rates:

-1. Sufficiency: apply the minimum amount of fertilizer necessary to maximize yield.
+1. Sufficiency: Apply the minimum amount of fertilizer necessary to maximize yield.
+Tables 18 and 19 in Fertilizer Guidelines for Montana Crops provide rate guidelines based on crop and soil analysis.

 Sulfur